-She has also performed extensively onstage and in front of the camera, including in the lead role of Bridgett Davis’ award-winning independent feature Naked Acts, and in Christiana Kiang Booth’s Norma’s Lament.
+She has also performed extensively onstage and in front of the camera, including in the lead role of Bridgett Davis’ award-winning independent feature Naked Acts, and in Christina Kiang Booth’s Norma’s Lament.

-Jones received an MFA in Creative Writing from Brown University, and a BFA in Theatre from CCNY.
-She has taught at City University of New York, the College of New Rochelle, and The Writer’s Voice at the 92nd Street Y in NYC.
+Jones received an MFA in Creative Writing from Brown University and a BFA in Theatre from CCNY.
+She has taught at the City University of New York, the College of New Rochelle, and The Writer’s Voice at the 92nd Street Y in NYC.

 She is the author of the biography Sometimes Farmgirls Become Revolutionaries: Notes on Black Power, Black Politics, Depression, and the FBI, on Civil Rights activist, journalist, and press secretary Florence L. Tate, published by Black Classic Press, and her afro/time/space/dimensional ode Rainbow(eyes) is featured in photographer Gerald Jenkins’ photonovel It’s After The End Of The World.

-She is the 2022 Artist Laureate and Creative Pinellas, board member of the St. Pete-based nonprofit Barbershop Book Club, and writes for The Weekly Challenger Newspaper in St. Petersburg, FL.
+She is the 2022 Artist Laureate via Creative Pinellas, and writes for The Weekly Challenger Newspaper in St. Petersburg, FL.
 Visit jakeannjones.com for more.

 Gabriel Allan Tolliver is writer/producer/director across media platforms.
 He is a graduate of UC Berkeley’s Graduate School of Journalism and Long Island University’s TV Writing and Producing Program.
 He has a BFA in Film/TV Production and a Masters of Professional Studies in Interactive Telecommunications from NYU’s Tisch School of the Arts.
 Gabriel is also a decorated US Army Veteran who served as a video journalist (46R) from 2007-2011 which included deployment to Afghanistan in support of Operation Enduring Freedom (09-10).
 Gabriel’s range of interests and expertise have led to a diverse portfolio.
 He also co-wrote and directed, “FLEECING LED ZEPPELIN”, a short crime caper film based on true events involving one of Rock’s greatest unsolved heists.
 The film has been added to the Rock n’ Roll Hall of Fame’s media archives and screened at the Brooklyn Academy of Music and Harlem International Film Festival.
 He co-authored the definitive pop culture book on trendy, ostentatious jewelry called BLING: THE HIP-HOP JEWELRY BOOK by Bloomsbury Press and wrote and co-produced MONDO BLACK, an artful 8 part documentary web series for PBS affiliate; Black Public Media.
 He directed behind the scenes and wrote show copy for the YO!
 MTV RAPS 30th Anniversary Experience at Barclays Center, Brooklyn, NY in June 2018.
 Gabriel was also a 2018-2019 Writers Guild Foundation fellow in their Veterans Writers Workshop.
 Gabriel is also a freelance producer for Good Morning America anchor Robin Roberts’ digital series; ## ThriverThursday for which he received a 2019 Telly Award.